eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/status/status.rst

 The entities expose functions to access the value of its statuses.
 For a given status with name :class:`fooStatus`, the entity exposes a member function :func:`get_foo` to access the data in its :class:`fooStatus`.
+These getter functions return a read-only struct where all data members are public and accessible to the application.
-Beware that some statuses have data members that are reset every time the status is read by the application.
+Beware that some statuses have data members that are reset every time the getter function is called by the application.
 See the documentation of each status for details.

-The following subsections describe each of the status objects and to which :ref:`dds_layer_core_entity` type they concern.
+The following subsections describe each of the status objects, their data members, and to which :ref:`dds_layer_core_entity` type they concern.
 The next table can be used as a quick reference too.

 .. |InconsistentTopicStatus| replace:: :ref:`dds_layer_core_status_inconsistentTopicStatus`